Key takeaways

 Instead of relying on static scripts, modern testing frameworks generate vast numbers of dynamic conversations.
 These interactions aren’t limited to ideal scenarios.
 They include messy, ambiguous, emotionally charged, and even adversarial inputs, reflecting real-world customer interactions.
 For instance, a customer might ask a vague billing question, switch topics mid-conversation, or express frustration after a failed resolution attempt.
 Each of these scenarios tests a different dimension of the AI agent’s capabilities.

 And this testing scope is simply impossible to achieve while relying on outdated, manual processes.
 Human oversight is critical to validate that paths are performing properly, but the increased complexity and demand that AI-powered systems introduce requires the efficiency that only automation can achieve.
-Without an automated testing solution, human teams will only be able to verify performance in a small fraction of scenario, leaving gaps and heightening the risk of defects going unnoticed.
+Without an automated testing solution, human teams will only be able to verify performance in a small fraction of scenarios, leaving gaps and heightening the risk of defects going unnoticed.

 The need for continuous, always-on testing